'The truth is, not everyone can be a scholar and when you look around, many of the locals driving big cars and towing big boats are actually tradies.'

 “I’m not sure if it’s ego or snobbery, but some parents just seem to think their kids can’t be successful unless they go to university,” Mr Tugrul said.
 “The truth is, not everyone can be a scholar and when you look around, many of the locals driving big cars and towing big boats are actually tradies.”

 “Parents need to sit back and really think about whether learning a trade at TAFE NSW would be a better option for their child.
-There’s such a shortage of tradies out there and it’s getting worse.”
+There’s such a shortage of tradies out there and it’s only getting worse.”

 Mr Tugrul, who sends his bricklaying apprentices exclusively to TAFE NSW Wollongong, said a trade qualification was a passport to a long and rewarding career.
 “TAFE NSW just does it better; they have the facilities and they have the teachers with real industry experience,” he said.

-“Older bricklayers are ready for retirement after serving a prosperous career in industry and are looking to get out of the industry,” he said.
-“We’re in the middle of a construction boom and we need this new generation of bricklayers to come through to keep the construction industry going.
+“We’re in the middle of a construction boom and we need this new generation of bricklayers to come through to keep the construction industry going,” he said.

 "It’s a wonderful trade and there are so many opportunities for a rewarding career.”